-- Replicate every new file in the archive to our internal backup server. - If we are the official provider of the data in a file, replicate it to an off-site partner within the EUDAT CDI. - Seismological data that do not belong to us but comes from our earthquake early monitoring system should be kept for 6 months only.
-Data still need to be replicated to the internal server. - An automated file deletion must not be possible.
+- Replicate every new file in the archive to our internal backup server. - If we are the official provider of the data in a file, replicate it to an off-site partner within the EUDAT CDI. - Seismological data that does not belong to us but comes from our earthquake early monitoring system should be kept for 6 months only.
+Data still need to be replicated to the internal server. - File deletion must not be possible in an automated way.
 In case that the system detects that a file should be deleted, an email should be sent to the appropriate operator.